Clean Transportation

 Equity and Community-Based Initiatives

-Clean transportation access and existing transportation burdens are not distributed equally across the Commonwealth.
-Through programs like ACT4All, MassCEC is combatting these historic inequities by ensuring that Environmental Justice Communities, Gateway Cities, low-income communities, communities of color, and other underserved and overburdened populations are not only benefiting from program outcomes, but are also actively involved throughout the process from program design to program completion.
+Clean transportation access and burdens are not equally distributed across the Commonwealth.
+Through programs like ACT4All, MassCEC combats these historic inequities by ensuring Environmental Justice, Gateway, low-income, and other underserved communities not only benefit from clean transportation solutions, but are also actively involved from program design to completion.

 Electric Vehicle Charging Stations

-MassCEC is advancing the installation of electric vehicle charging infrastructure across the Commonwealth.
-With funding from the Massachusetts Electric Vehicle Infrastructure Coordinating Council, MassCEC is developing programs that will target a wide range of EV types and users.
+MassCEC is advancing electric vehicle charging infrastructure across Massachusetts.
+With funding from the Massachusetts Electric Vehicle Infrastructure Coordinating Council, MassCEC develops programs to target a wide range of EV types and users.